marcoguerri/marcoguerri.github.io/_posts/2016-05-19-mp30-data-corruption-part2.markdown

 date:   2016-08-19 21:00:00
 categories: jekyll update
-summary: "After investigating a data corruption issue encountered on a Gigabyte ARM64 R120-MP31 at the application, transport and link layer, I have performed some tests aimed at validating an alternative hypothesis, i.e. data corruption happening in system RAM."
+summary: "After investigating a data corruption issue encountered on a Gigabyte ARM64 R120-MP31 at the application, transport and date link layer, I performed some tests aimed at validating an alternative hypothesis, i.e. data corruption happening in system RAM."
 ---

 The hardware-software interface
 =======
 When an incoming frame is received on the 10GbE interface of the XGene-1, the controller is capable of mastering the bus and copying directly the data into system memory.
 The controller maintains a hardware ring buffer of available DMAable memory regions where to copy incoming frames.
 When the NIC runs out of regions, the hardware ring buffer is refilled by the driver.
 The DMAable addresses are basically *sk_buff* allocated with *netdev_alloc_skb_ip_align*.
 This function allocates a virtual addresses that is immediately mapped to a physical region.
 When user space processes allocate memory via *malloc*, the underlying *brk* or *mmap* syscalls add a particular mapping to the virtual address space of the process but a physical frame is normally not reserved until the first page fault.
 In this case, however, the newly allocated address must be passed over to the hardware which accesses system memory without going through the CPU MMU, making it necessary to have a mapping immediately available.
 Hardware devices are not always capable of DMAing directly to physical addresses.
 There is usually IOMMU hardware